 Taking the time to work through the process of writing a business plan will make for a smoother startup period and fewer unforeseen problems as your business becomes established.

 And established businesses often need money, too, to do things such as buy new equipment or property, or because of market downturns.
-Having a business plan gives you a much better chance of getting the money you need to keep operating or to expand.
+Having an up-to-date business plan gives you a much better chance of getting the money you need to keep operating or to expand.

 04To Make Business Planning Manageable and Effective